istealpencils/istealpencils/README.md

 . anyone can interact except: under 13 or above 21

+im only interested in inanimate insanity and Postal games, thats it

 i cosplay as fan or test tube but i feel kind of awkward walking around as them

 i like using my ocs more